A loan fund set up to support West Midlands businesses has reached a new milestone.

 “We are incredibly proud to be a delivery partner for MEIF, which is an important initiative for small and medium sized businesses that are looking to grow and prosper.

-“Delivering over £2million from our MEIF fund is an excellent achievement and is crucial to the prosperity of our region by boosting economic activity and providing jobs for local people.
+“Delivering over £2million from our MEIF fund is an excellent achievement and is crucial to the prosperity of our region by boosting economic activity and providing where to buy ativan jobs for local people.

 “As the region’s biggest Responsible Finance Provider, we believe that no viable business should go unsupported and ensure that a fast, relationship-based approach to lending is at the heart of our loan process.”.